-We are on the brink of a revolution in healthcare.
+We are on the brink of a revolution in artificial intelligence in healthcare.

 Mobile health is predicted to become a $102 billion market by 2022, putting a virtual doctor, on-demand, in your back pocket.

 And the cost of sequencing your genome (3.2 billion base pairs) has decreased 100,000-fold over 13 years, a staggering speed that is 3 times faster than the rate of Moore’s Law.

 Source: Social Capital via Medium

 But humans have barely scratched the surface.

 As exponential technologies explode onto the scene all at once, we are about to witness the unprecedented rise of personalized, ubiquitous and intelligent healthcare.